threefoldtech/tfchain/bridge/docs/bridging.md

 In this section, we look into the details of transferring TFT from a Stellar Account to a TFChain Account.

-1. A transaction is received on the bridge Stellar account and witnessed by a bridge validator..
+1. A transaction is received on the bridge Stellar account (aka. vault) and monitored by bridge validators (deamons).

-2. The transaction information undergoes validation.
+2. Each time such transaction event is reported by a bridge validator it undergoes some validation.
 If it fails, a refund is issued (sent back to the stellar source account).
-Starting from this point, we assume that the validation has passed, but we will examine the refund flow in the next section.
+Here we assume that the validation has passed, but we will examine the refund flow in the next section.

-3. A mint is proposed by calling `propose_or_vote_mint_transaction()` extrinsic on the TFTBridgeModule in tfchain.
+3. The first bridge validator reporting the transaction will propose a mint by calling `propose_or_vote_mint_transaction()` extrinsic on the TFTBridgeModule in TFChain.
 This extrinsic inserts a new `MintTransaction` in `MintTransactions` storage that includes the `amount`, `target`, `block`, `votes`, and emits a `MintTransactionProposed` event.
 The mint is considered processed by the bridge side at this point.

-4. Other bridge validators also votes for that proposal by calling same extrinsic.
-If the `MintTransaction` exists in `MintTransactions` storage already, the extrinsic increments the `votes` count for the specified `MintTransaction` and emit `MintTransactionVoted` event.
+4. Other bridge validators that report the transaction later will only add their votes for that proposal by calling same TFChain extrinsic.
+Since the `MintTransaction` already exists in `MintTransactions` storage, the extrinsic will increment the `votes` count for the specified `MintTransaction` and emit `MintTransactionVoted` event.

 5. From the TFChain side, if the majority (more than the half) of bridge validators agree on the transaction, tokens are minted to the target address.
 This check happens every time the `propose_or_vote_mint_transaction()` extrinsic is executed by validator call.
 Then, the transaction is removed from bridge pallet `MintTransactions` storage and added to `ExecutedMintTransactions`.
 Finally, a `MintCompleted` event is emitted.